omnandre07/uidai-aadhaar-data-analysis/README.md

 ⚠ License Notice
 This project is licensed
-Commercial use or direct copying is prohibited.
+Commercial use, direct copying, or redistribution of this project without consent from the author is strictly prohibited.
-Modifications allowed only with proper credit.